rpgreview/papersandpaychecks/pnp.md

 In addition to the aforementioned primary characteristics there is also a number of secondary, derived, or enumerated characteristics (pick whichever term suits your group and their level of geekdom, but "secondary" will be used as the lowest common denominator).

 **Strength**: Strength represents their mass, musculture, and health.
 By itself Strength doesn't contribute much in terms of skills (the characteristic bonus is applied in melee combat), but it does include a number of secondary characteristics.
 Also, various physical feats are dependent on Strength, including lifting things, moving things, shoving them over, the distance they can jump, and so forth.
 See sections 2.3 (Tactical Task Resolution) and 2.4 (Strategic Task Resolution) for further details.
+A human character's Move is based on half their Strength, representing the number of metres per second.
 A character's Strength determines their Physical Hit Points.

 **Intelligence**: Intelligence is a combination of a character's memory, reasoning, and general education.
 Almost the reverse of Strength, it is not used for many unskilled actions with the exception of occasional pure logic problems or general knowledge questions, but it is used a great deal as the default value for many skills.
 Intelligence is a major factor in the number of skill points a character acquires per level; 4 + INT bonus (a character can have as low as 0 skill points per level, i.e. "too stupid to learn").
 Intelligence also sets a hard limit to the number of skill points that a character can invest.
 At five times their INT, a character must "forget" old skills that have not been used if they wish to learn new skills, equal to their learning rate.